weijiehiew/finalchallenge/README.md

 # Pixel Tint 32 x 32 GUI
 Our objective is to create a 32 by 32 Pixel-Tint System Graphical User Interface that enables users to colour the grid, create patterns and sequence using the different shades of grey.
 Sending the image after will output the values of the buttons.

-# Hardware Information
+## Hardware
-Hardware: Raspberry Pi Model B(4GB) <br>
+- Hardware: Raspberry Pi Model B(4GB) <br>
-Operating System: Raspbian Buster Full
+- Operating System: Raspbian Buster Full

 <br>

+## Software
+1. VNC Viewer
+2. PuTTY
+3. Advanced Port Scanner
 ---

 ## Getting the Raspberry Pi 4 connected